Maidenhead grid -- longitude / latitude calculator not limited to 6 characters

-Maidenhead is a grid system used by amateur radio operators.
+The Maidenhead Locator System is a grid system used by amateur radio operators.
 I crudely implemented a Maidenhead grid to longitude/latitude calculator, not limited to the 6 characters as often seen with other programs.
-Written in newbie python here on debian GNU/Linux.
+Written in a one-time python spree here on Debian GNU/Linux.
 Download: lonlat2maiden, maiden2lonlat.
-See my notes, and Rene Kanters' 2004 augmentations.
+See my notes, Kanters' 2004, G1OGY's 2008 augmentations.

 First, in case you use DMS notation, convert it into decimal degrees,